Chapter 2: Features of Connective and Binding Interactions

 The Wholeness of Bonds

 The fact that objects are fastened together in a bond becomes evident when an external force acts on them and they do not respond individually.
-Rather the bond responds as a whole so as to allow its constituent objects to remain within their constraint.
+Rather the bond may respond as a whole so as to allow its constituent objects to remain within their constraint.
 The bond responds while its constituent objects remain relatively unmoved within it.

 Bonds can be Disrupted